-First, here’s a closer look at what exactly these types are:
+But first, here’s a closer look at what exactly these types are:

 As mentioned above, a pantser is someone who “writes by the seat of their pants”, meaning that they sit down and start writing, allowing the story to flow through them without knowing ahead of time where it is headed.

 The advantage of this method is that no planning is required, and writers who find it a struggle to organize might be more comfortable with this method.

 The problem that some writers, especially ones who’ve got a little less experience than Stephen King (so… not us, right?
 I’m writing this for the others…) can have is that you can write yourself into a wall when you’ve got too vague of an idea of where you are going with things.
 When you’ve written as many novels

 A planner is one who, as the name states, prefers to plan out the story before beginning to write.
 They create an outline, map out their story, world

 It allows you to build your story in a logical and elegant that flows for the reader.
 You know the major events in your story, you know your characters and how they behave, you know your world and its history, and you know your ending.

 Knowing all of this doesn’t only ensure that your story is coherent and has a nice flow, it also allows you to foreshadow events because you know what’s going to happen down the road, and why it matters.
 This gives more depth to your story.